koli9513/application-process-csharp-public/README.md

 - Search mentors based on favourite programming language
 - Get a mentor's applicants
 - Get the emails of applied students

+## Main Focus

+The main focus on this project was to get familiar with C# and Visual Studio and how to use LINQ.